 commerce.checkout.getToken('chkt_L5z3kmQpdpkGlA').then((token) => console.log(token));

-Refer to the full response for getting an existing checkout token here.
+For more information, refer to the full response for getting an existing checkout token.

 Checkout helpers